ricardoom/dominotrono/content/portfolio/acqwash.md

           {{< copy_wrapper
             class="hero-grid__copyBlock" >}}
-            The Acqwash project centered around a very New York kind of problem, focusing on the exterior maintenance needs of our taxi drivers.
-Specifically the app concept is  modeled on a subscription service as it applies it car washes, and basic maintenance services in NYC.
+            The Acqwash app concept is modeled on a subscription service as it applies car washes and essential maintenance services in the five boroughs of New York City.
+Targeting taxi drivers who regularly wash and clean their vehicles.
           {{< /copy_wrapper>}}

 {{< /section_wrapper >}}